BoxOfDevs/BoxOfBits/BoxOfBits/rescources/ReadMe.md

         When a player dies a popup appears saying "<playername> Just died".
         When a player leaves the server a popup appears saying "<playername> left the server".
         When a player is kicked a popup appears saying "<playername> just got kicked".
+        All popups and messages are configurable.
+        /xyz shows player coordinates.
+        /rules show server rules.
+        /sendbroadcast & /sendpopup send broadcasted messages or popups to either the whole server or a specified player.
         /boxofbits shows the plugin help menu with all the commands stored inside.